5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 - Downlaod and install [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases)

 ## How-to
-:Warning:

-When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid CMOS issue:
+:warning: When updating OpenCore from version ≤ 0.6.5, disabling `Bootstrap` is mandatory prior to updating OpenCore, to avoid CMOS issue:

 - Disable `BootProtect` (set it to `None`)
 - Reboot